Ackee-Blockchain/school-of-solana/5.lesson/test-examples/README.md

   ```bash
   solana-test-validator --reset
   ```
-after local validator will be started, you can run Rust integration test.
+Once the validator is up, run the Rust integration tests.